Tilesets API recipe reference

 }

-Recipes can also be arrays of recipe objects.
-This format can be used to create multi-layer tilesets.
+Recipes can also contain definitions for multiple layers.
+This format can be used to create multilayer tilesets.
 Recipes can have a maximum of 20 layers defined.

 {